bcakmakoglu/contentful-vite-starter/src/components/README.md

 # Components

 All components are auto-registered by default.
-For auto-imports to properly work, component names should be in PascalCase.
+For auto-imports to properly work, component names should be in PascalCase and the default export.

 Example:
 ```tsx